eyereasoner/eye/learning/EYE-learning.md

 - **Governance:** policies live as **N3 rules** and weights in RDF—human-reviewable and versioned.
 Updating policy simply triggers **re-specialization**; no algorithm rewrite is needed.
 - **Contract alignment:** the mixed-computation lens preserves the same **Answer • Reason why • Check** contract while improving speed, testability, and auditability.

+## Typical workflow

+1. **Frame the goal.** Define the entailment or decision you want (e.g., “Given this RDF and these N3 rules, compute X and justify it.”).
+2. **Assemble inputs.** Provide the relevant RDF graphs and N3 rule files.
+3. **Synthesize.** Prompt the LLM to generate a **single Python script** that: loads inputs; computes the **Answer**; prints the **Reason why**; runs an internal **Check**.
+4. **Execute and validate.** Run the script locally or in CI; record outputs and harness results.
+Use the repository’s `./test` command to execute the case suite consistently.
+5. **Iterate and harden.** As rules and data evolve, update the inputs and regenerate the script, preserving the same acceptance criteria (answer, reason, check).
+6. **(Optional) Integrate with EYE.** For larger or performance-sensitive scenarios, hand the reasoning step to the EYE engine to leverage forward/backward chaining and proof features, while retaining the LLM-synthesized harness for verification.

 ## Relationship to EYE reasoning

 EYE is a production-grade reasoner for N3, used to draw conclusions over RDF using forward and backward chaining along Euler paths.
 EYE learning is not a replacement: it’s a **front door** that accelerates getting to a validated solution while preserving a path to formal reasoning and proofs when needed.
 In practice, the LLM often emits **running reasoning code**—the sort of code we would otherwise craft by hand—so engineers can focus on domain rules and quality of evidence rather than boilerplate.

+## Evidence in practice

+The repository contains **a large suite of cases** illustrating the pattern across varied scenarios, together with an `./test` runner that executes them end-to-end and emits the **answer / reason-why / check** outputs for each case.
+In our experience, these cases typically worked **first-time-right**, which suggests the approach is robust under realistic constraints.

+> **Reproducibility:** Because the generated Python is self-contained, anyone can rerun a case from a clean environment and expect the same outputs (answer, explanation, and verification), which is essential for auditability and scientific method.

 ## Governance, trust, and assurance